The map-spat.com site divides the MAP-SPaT information into several general categories.

 - If you are familiar with GIS in general and need to create a MAP, we suggest you start with…

 - If you are a code developer and need ASN details, we suggest you start with…

-While this site mostly deals with MAP creation, it will also go into SPaT and also to the high level RSU and OBU deployment details to tell people how they send or use the resulting map.
-A SPaT section will be added onec more core content is done.
+This site mostly deals with MAP creation, and it will also go into SPaT creation and also to the high level RSU and OBU deployment details to tell people how they send or use the resulting map.
+A SPaT section will be added once more core MAP content is done.

 Preemption and Priority signal control use of SPaT (which is also the topic of the SAE J2945/11document) is not covered.